hussaintamboli/python-salesforce-client/README.md

  1. **Using WebService:**
                 For WS, we chose - salesforce-python-toolkit from [here][1].
                 This toolkit uses SOAP api to make various operations like create, delete, update, upsert, etc. using WSDL files provided by Salesforce.
 You can see for all the possible operations on SF objects in wsdl files.
 Calling a webservice with SOAP will need the actual credentials.
 As we had encrypted credentials which were encrypted using CodeIgniter's Encrypt library.
 So we wrote a module - Decrypt to decode them.
+When you want to decode the credentials first too, then just change the safety from sfconfig.cnf to "on" and put the encrypted credentials in sfconfig.cnf.

  2. **Using OAuth:**
                  They had explained things really well [here][2].
 But the API was in Java.
 We started searching for a python API for for Salesforce objects.
 There was none.
 In fact I think nobody had written it using python.
 So instead of searching more, we wrote a module of our own.